 - If you’re taking an exam(s) using a computer, make sure that your computer is in good working order!
 Per exam guidelines, you will not get extra time for computer problems.
 Computer help is available for all Law students by creating a “New support ticket”.

-- Before every exam semester (Fall, Spring, Summer), make sure to check Softest for the NEWEST VERSION.
-Softest version updates will be listed on your official announcements from the exam manager.
+- Before every exam semester (Fall, Spring, Summer), make sure to check Softest for an error’s.

 - Before exams, KNOW YOUR BLIND GRADING ID!
 Santa Clara Law during exams uses blind ID# and not names to identify students…